Search Images Maps Play YouTube News Gmail Drive More »

 Full view - About this book

-Critical and miscellaneous essays, Volume 3
+Critical and Miscellaneous Essays, Volume 3

-John Wilson - History - 1842
+John Wilson - 1842 - 360 pages

 ...half-extinguished thought, With many recognitions dim and faint, And somewhat of a sad perplexity, The picture of the mind revives again: While here...thoughts, That in this moment there is life and food CHRISTOPHER AMONG THE MOUNTAINS.
 45 For future years.
 And so I dare to hope, Though changed, no doubt,...